rubynz/codeofconduct/CODEOFCONDUCT.md

 * Deliberate “outing” of any aspect of a person’s identity without their consent except as necessary to protect vulnerable people from intentional abuse.
 * Publication of non-harassing private communication.

-Ruby New Zealand prioritizes marginalized people’s safety over privileged people’s comfort.
+Ruby New Zealand prioritises marginalised people’s safety over privileged people’s comfort.
 Ruby New Zealand committee will not act on complaints regarding:

 * ‘Reverse’ -isms, including ‘reverse racism,’ ‘reverse sexism,’ and ‘cisphobia’
 * Reasonable communication of boundaries, such as “leave me alone,” “go away,” or “I’m not discussing this with you.”
 * Communicating in a ‘tone’ you don’t find congenial
-* Criticizing racist, sexist, cissexist, or otherwise oppressive behavior or assumptions
+* Criticising racist, sexist, cissexist, or otherwise oppressive behavior or assumptions

 ## Reporting